bradyab/romeo_ai_webapp/README.md

 - Simply press "submit" on the webpage to use our demo facebook credentials, OR follow the instructions on the site if you want to integrate your own tinder account.

 # Development
-- The prod site is hosted [here](https://romeoai.bradyab.repl.co) (this server should be set to "always on")
-- bradyab/romeo.ai is our "prod" server, to be used for demos with customers.
-Please fork this repl (you'll need repl.it premium - ask Brady) and create a new branch to make changes.
+- Please fork this repl (you'll need repl.it premium - ask Brady) and create a new branch to make changes.
 Only merge them back to master once you verify they don't break anything
+- bradyab/romeo.ai, hosted [here](https://romeoai.bradyab.repl.co), is our "prod" server.
+It should be set to "always on" and is to be used for demos with customers.
+Whenever changes to master are merged, we need to deploy them by pulling the changes to that repl and rerunning
 - The demo facebook credential string is set using the instructions given on the webpage, and is subsequently assigned to the variable form_text in `tinder_api.py` if no text box input is given.
 The facebook and tinder API tokens appear to be valid for a few days.
 - make a tinder account with a fake facebook acct, add some photos and a bio, and start swiping/sending messages so you have some data to play with and you can get to know your user
 - auth flow is hacky for now - We have to be careful to do any FB auth in browser to avoid people giving us their login info (security/trust hazard) and make sure we aren't incurring any facebook activity from replits servers (which, due to their obscure location, will trigger a suspicious activity FB security flag and force a password reset).